xregistry/spec/core/spec.md

 this feature then an error MUST be generated - see `latest` in the [Registry Model](#registry-model) section.
-If there are multiple new Versions of the same Resource being created within one request, and none of them inlcude `latest` with a value of `true`, then the last new Version specified in the request array MUST become the latest Version.
+If there are multiple new Versions of the same Resource being created within one request, and none of them include `latest` with a value of `true`, then the last new Version specified in the request array MUST become the latest Version.

 When the request format supports multiple entities (in other words, `POST`